redlibrarian/redlibrarian.github.io/_posts/2016-08-06-libraries-dual-power.markdown

 Special libraries provide connections with the professions and the government.
-Law libraries are implicated within the legal profession and the judiciary; health libraries with the medical profession; government libraries with all levels of government, municipal, provincial, and federal.
+Law libraries are implicated within the legal profession and the judiciary; health libraries with the medical profession; government libraries with all levels of government: municipal, provincial, and federal.

 What I am arguing is that libraries as a whole a) are already present in